 Business Events Council of Australia (BECA) chair Vanessa Findlay has welcomed the government’s three-step framework for lifting COVID-19 restrictions and confirmed there is an opportunity to work with government on expanding the measures for business events.

-The framework, which has been given specific timelines by each state and territory, allows for gatherings of 10 people in step one, 20 people in step two and up to 100 people in step three.
+The framework allows for gatherings of 10 people in step one, 20 people in step two and up to 100 people in step three.

 Findlay said last Friday’s announcement was a positive step forward for the business events industry.